Wicca

 Duotheism

-Wicca is typically duotheistic, worshiping both a male god and a female goddess.
+Wicca is typically duotheistic, worshiping both a male god and a female goddess, representing balance and harmony.
 The god is often associated with the sun, hunting, and fertility, while the goddess is linked to the moon, earth, and motherhood.
+This dual deity system reflects the natural cycles of life and the universe.

 The Wiccan Rede

-The Wiccan Rede is a central ethical guideline that states, "An ye harm none, do what ye will."
-This principle emphasizes personal responsibility and ethical behavior.
+A central ethical guideline in Wicca, the Wiccan Rede states: "An ye harm none, do what ye will."
+This principle emphasizes personal responsibility and ethical behavior, guiding practitioners to live in alignment with the values of harm avoidance and respect for others.

 The Threefold Law

-Wiccans believe in the Threefold Law, which posits that any action, positive or negative, will return to the individual threefold.
+Wiccans believe in the Threefold Law, which posits that every action, whether positive or negative, will return to the individual threefold.
+This belief reinforces the importance of mindful and ethical actions in both ritual and daily life.

 Rituals and Practices